 Today we leave Johannesburg, the City of Gold, to make our way northward to Botswana where we travel on the Trans-Kalahari highway and spend our first evening in a small village of Kang, the gateway to the Kalahari.

-In the morning we travel deeper into the Central Kalahari where we find our camp for this evening in the Ghanzi district.
-We spend some time getting to know the San People before enjoying a guided walk where we learn the secrets to their survival in the Kalahari Desert.
-Your evening is filled with traditional song, dance and story telling of the San Culture.
+After breakfast we travel deeper into the Central Kalahari where we find our camp for the evening in the Ghanzi district.
+We will spend some time getting to know the San People and enjoy a guided walk in the afternoon where we learn the secrets to their survival in the Kalahari Desert.
+Your evening is filled with traditional song, dance and storytelling.

-Facilities: Two per Tent with Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: Campsite with Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered

 Day 4 - 5